samiullahsaleem/golog/README.md

 go get github.com/samiullahsaleem/golog@v1.0.0
 ```

 Ensure you are using Go 1.24.5 or later.
-You can verify your Go version with:
+Verify your Go version with:

 ```bash
 go version